fabpot-graveyard/dependency-injection/doc/04-Builder.markdown

 order without taking care of the dependencies between them.
 It also means you can override an existing service definition by re-registering a service with the same name.
-That's yet another simple way to override a service for testing purpose.
+That's yet another simple way to override a service for testing purposes.

 >**SIDEBAR**
 >The `sfServiceDefinition` Class
 >
->A service has several properties that changes the way it is created and
+>A service has several properties that change the way it is created and
 >configured:
 >
 > * `setConstructor()`: Sets the static method to use when the service